MFA in Documentary Film at Stanford University

 Through working and learning together, students develop unique artistic voices and create impactful, innovative documentaries.

-In addition to the core production courses, students take a range of film studies, film history, art history, and art practice courses, placing their documentary film practice within a context of critical engagement with the world.
+In addition to the core production courses, students take a range of film studies and art practice courses, placing their documentary film practice within a context of critical engagement with the world.
 Students become conversant with the documentary tradition as well as with alternative media and new directions in documentary.
-The MFA degree is designed to prepare students for professional careers in film, video, and digital media, with the qualifications to teach at the university level.
+The MFA degree prepares students for professional careers in film, video, and digital media, with the qualifications to teach at the university level.

 The Game God(s) (2021) by Adrian Burrell